kourgeorge/arxiv-style/README.md

 This is a simplified version of the NIPS latex style that is suitable for preprint publication such as arXiv and bio-arXiv.
 It is based on the **nips_2018.sty style** (can be found here: https://media.nips.cc/Conferences/NIPS2018/Styles/nips_2018.sty)

+### Why NIPS?
+Because the NIPS styling is a very comfortable single column format that is very esthetic and convenient for reading.

 ## Usage:
 1. Copy arxiv.sty to the folder containing your tex file.